The best Black Friday air fryer deals that are anything but hot air

 Black Friday 2022 is very nearly here.
 The shopping bonanza sees all your favourite retailers, including Amazon, Argos, Currys, and John Lewis & Partners, slash their prices on big-ticket items across everything from tech, gaming and laptops to mattresses and home appliances.

 One such appliance that will undoubtedly be popular during this year’s event is an air fryer.
-This particularly useful piece of kit enables you to fry up a storm without oil but, what’s more, research indicates they serve as an energy-efficient way to cook, costing just 17p a day.
-Thanks to Black Friday, you’ll now be able to get one for a whole lot cheaper.
+This particularly useful piece of kit enables you to fry up a storm without oil – but, what’s more, research indicates it serves as an energy-efficient way to cook, costing just 17p a day.
+Thanks to Black Friday, you’ll now be able to get one a whole lot cheaper.

 For the uninitiated, Black Friday falls the day after Thanksgiving and initially started in the US as a way for brands to mark the start of the Christmas shopping season.
-However, it has since expanded – no longer a one-day event, in recent years, retailers have started their sales weeks in advance (Amazon is known for kicking things off a whole month early).
+However, it has since expanded and is no longer a one-day event – in recent years, retailers have started their sales weeks in advance (Amazon is known for kicking things off a whole month early).

-Ahead of Black Friday, though, we’re here to answer all your burning questions about the shopping bonanza, as well as the deals to expect on air fryers and even some discounts that are currently running.
+Ahead of Black Friday, though, we’re here to answer all your burning questions about the shopping bonanza, as well as share details on the deals to expect on air fryers and even highlight some of the best early discounts that are currently running.
 Read on for all this and more.

 Read more: